Audio Function

 diag: Successfully registered commands with the driver

-• To stop recording, press Ctrl+C, which will generate an audio file named test2.wav in the current directory.
+• To stop recording, press Ctrl+C. The recording file named test2.wav will be generated in the current directory.

 root@qcm6490-idp:/opt# ls